ravi0dubey/Sign-Language-Detection/README.md

 ## Problem Statement

-The Air Pressure System(APS) is a critical component of a heavy-duty vehicle that uses compressed air to force a piston to provide pressure to the brake pads, slowing down the vehicle.
-It is a Binary Classification problem, in which the affirmative class indicates that the failure was caused by a certain component of the APS, while the negative class indicates that the failure was caused by something else.
+We need to build Sign language detection model where hand signs are detected by the model and it will tell if its "Please", "Thanks", "Help", "I love You, "Yes" or "No".

 ## Solution Proposed

-In this project, the focus is to correctly predict the class of dataset to detemine the fault is due to APS or some other system.
+In this project, the focus is to correctly detect the hand sign using YOLOV5 model
-Goal is to reduce the cost due to unnecessary repairs.
-So it is required to minimize the false predictions

 ## Tech Stack Used
 Python </br>
 FastAPI </br>
-Machine learning algorithms </br>
+Yolov5 algorithms </br>
 Docker </br>
-MongoDB </br>

 ## Infrastructure Required.
 AWS S3 </br>